 In our previous post on math manipulatives, we talked about fraction tiles.
 These are really helpful in improving your memory of fractions.
 Decimal Tiles play a similar role, but for decimals.
 Memorizing some of the decimals on tips is important, especially if you are going to give any competitive examination where timing is everything.

 Not every time you need to pick up pen and paper solving 3/4 when you already know that it’s 0.75 portions of the whole.
 You need to have a good understanding of fractions and decimals to easily remember how it works.
 Decimal Tiles as a math manipulative will help you deal with this part.
 These aids help children to get hands-on experience with decimals, providing a visual and tactile way to teach fractions, decimals, and their relationships.
 Color-coded pieces help little ones to visualize and identify fractions with ease as they line up the tiles in the tray.
 Make your own game and rules while playing with the tiles.
 It will be real fun.

 DIY Decimal Manipulatives

-Similarly with decimal manipulatives, there are a lot of possibilities.
+Similarly, with decimal manipulatives, there are a lot of possibilities.
 Let us take the example of decimal tiles we discussed in this post.
 If you don’t feel like buying.
 Just take a chart paper and cut out the fractions as given in the product.
-Its simple as that.
-Similarly, you don’t have to buy the decimal dices.
+It’s simple as that.
+Similarly, you don’t have to buy the decimal dice.
 If you’re comfortable, take the common ones and ask the kids to consider the dots as the decimal values (like three dots is 0.3,0.003..etc.).